Teradata/stacki-wiki/wiki/Developer/Building-For-AWS.md

 ### Prep the Instance

-Once the Barnacle instance is finished installing login add prepare the instance.
+Once the Barnacle instance is finished installing login and prepare the instance.

 ```
 # /opt/stack/sbin/aws-barnacle-prep-image